- 500g new potato, scrubbed if muddy

 New potatoes have thin, wispy skins and a crisp, waxy texture.
 They are young potatoes and…

-- 6 garlic clove, peeled, but left whole
+- 6 garlic cloves, peeled, but left whole

 - 300g undyed smoked haddock, skinned

 One of the most widely used ingredients, milk is often referred to as a 'complete' food…

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…